History of entheogenic drugs: Heffter Research Institute

 In 1993 by David E. Nichols, Mark Geyer, George Greer, Charles Grob, and Dennis McKenna founded the Heffter Research Institute, a 501(c)(3) nonprofit organization that promotes research with classic hallucinogens and psychedelics, predominantly psilocybin, to contribute to a greater understanding of the mind and to alleviate suffering.
 Founded in 1993 as a virtual institute, Heffter primarily funds academic and clinical scientists and made more than $3.1 million in grants between 2011 and 2014.
 Heffter's recent clinical studies have focused on psilocybin-assisted treatment for end-of-life anxiety and depression in cancer patients, as well as alcohol and nicotine addiction.
 Several Heffter-supported studies on Spiritual experiences and practices involving ayahuasca and psilocybin have been published.

 21st century

 In the early 21st century, Western interest in entheogens led some individuals to train in medicinal plant practices.
 For example, in 2001 American Hamilton Souther travelled to Peru and went on to found the Blue Morpho ayahuasca retreat center after apprenticing with Amazonian shamans.
 In 2010, Charles Grob, a professor of psychiatry and pediatrics at UCLA medical school who reviewed a study in the early 1990's of a Brazilian church that uses ayahuasca in its sacrament has said that there is anecdotal evidence that is compelling and suggested it could contribute to mental health.
 Some anthropologists have also suggested that ayahuasca is being globalized.

+The Temple of the True Inner Light is a psychedelic church based in New York City which was founded in 1980 and believes that psychedelic drugs such as dipropyltryptamine (DPT) are the physical form of God.
+Unlike many other psychedelic churches and religions, the temple believes that entheogens are not simply a means to access God but literally are God.